determined-ai/determined/.github/pull_request_template.md

 <!---
 ## PR TITLE (Commit Body)
-When squash-and-merging, copy this directly into the description field.
+When squash-merging, GitHub will use this as the commit message.
 Check the "Example Commit Body" for conventional commit semantics.
 -->
 ## Ticket
 <!---
-A reference to the Jira ticket or Github issue. e.g. "[DET-1234]".
+A reference to the Jira ticket or Github issue. e.g. "[DET-1234]" or #123.
 -->